 Check if the voltage reading is divided by the calibration factor in review of the algorithm.
 Check the condition of the wiring at the logger.

 Check the cable condition looking for cable breaks.
+Check the condition of the connectors (on chassis as well as the cable).
 Check the range of the data logger; signal can be negative (this could be out of range) or the amplitude could be out of range.
 Check the data acquisition by applying a 1×10^{-6} V source to it in the 1×10^{-6} V range.
 Look at the output.
 Check if the output is as expected.

-Check the data acquisition by short circuiting the data acquisition input with a 100
+Check the data acquisition by short circuiting the data acquisition input with a 100 Ω resistor.

-Ω resistor.
 Look at the output.
 Check if the output is close to 0 W/m2.

-The sensor signal shows unexpected variations
+The sensor signal shows

-Check the presence of strong sources of electromagnetic radiation (radar, radio etc.)
+Check the presence of strong sources of electromagnetic radiation (radar, radio)